jlagneau/libft/README.md

 	make re

-to erase objects and rebuid everything.
+to erase objects and rebuild everything.

-### Compile with debug flags
+### 2. Compile with debug flags

 	make debug